Melissa Leach

 Melissa Leach, CBE, FBA (born 5 January 1965) is a British geographer and social anthropologist.
+She has been the Executive Director of the Cambridge Conservation Initiative since June 2024.
 She studies sustainability and development concerns in policy-making and has a focus on the politics of science and technology of Africa.
-As of 2017 she was the Director of the Institute of Development Studies (IDS) located on the University of Sussex campus.
+She was previously the Director of the Institute of Development Studies (2014-2024) located on the University of Sussex campus.

 Education

 She earned her BA in geography with starred first honours at the University of Cambridge, and her MPhil and PhD in social anthropology from the SOAS University of London.
 Leach co-founded and directed the ESRC STEPS (Social, Technological and Environmental Pathways to Sustainability) Centre from 2006 to 2014.